New Zealand Sevens (tournament)

-The New Zealand Sevens is an annual rugby sevens tournament currently held at Waikato Stadium in Hamilton, New Zealand.
+The New Zealand Sevens was an annual rugby sevens tournament held at Waikato Stadium in Hamilton, New Zealand.
 For the first eighteen years of its history the event was held in Wellington.
-The event is the third on the World Rugby Sevens Series circuit and is generally held in late January or early February.
+The event was the third on the World Rugby Sevens Series circuit and is generally held in late January or early February.

 History

 Wellington

 Wellington first hosted a tournament in 2000 as part of the inaugural Sevens World Series.
 The event was the first to be held in the newly-developed Westpac Stadium.
 The tournament built a reputation for a party atmosphere, with a large proportion of attendees choosing to wear fancy dress.
 Movie figures such as the Men in Black (MIB) and Austin Powers were crowd favorites and an impersonator of Austin Powers was a regular for many years performing for the crowd.
 Host team New Zealand dominated the sevens competition in Wellington, winning just over half of all the tournaments held.